gayathritela/sql-data-warehouse-project/README.md

 # SQL Data Warehouse Project

-This project demonstrates the end-to-end development of a modern data warehouse using **SQL Server** and follows the **Medallion Architecture**.
-It simulates integrating data from multiple business systems (ERP and CRM) into a centralized analytical store using ETL best practices, dimensional modeling, and SQL scripting.
+This project demonstrates the end-to-end development of a modern data warehouse using **SQL Server**.
+It follows the **Medallion Architecture** and simulates integrating data from multiple business systems (ERP and CRM) into a centralized analytical store using ETL best practices, dimensional modeling, and SQL scripting.

 ---